 Harry knew, the moment he saw his Mum lock the door to his nursery, that something was wrong.
 She kept a steady wand pointed at the door and he heard her heart make fast thumping sounds.
 Looking at his mother with a curious expression, he drank in her hazard appearance and shaken disposition.
 He remembered hearing his father cry out only moments before.
-He didn't understand a word his father said since the words were spoken quickly.
-It annoyed him.
+He didn't understand a word his father said (since he spoke very fast) and it annoyed him.

 He was shaken out of his reverie when the door blasted open and Harry took his first look at the man the entire Wizarding world feared: Lord Voldemort.
-Harry saw his snake-like features, blood red eyes and sickly looking skin.
-He heard that hiss of a voice and smelled a revolting smell of something rotting come off the dark robes that the man wore.
-The first thing Harry did was crinkle his nose at the sight and remain seated on his cot.
+Harry saw his snake-like features, blood red eyes, and pallid skin.
+He heard that man's hiss.
+He smelled a revolting smell of rot coming off the man.
+Harry crinkled his nose at the Dark Lord.

 "Not Harry, not Harry!
 Please, not Harry!" his mother begged, tears flowing down her cheeks.

 "Not Harry, please no, take me, kill me instead— "